survivejs/webpack-book/manuscript/packages/01_consuming.md

 1. Look into immediate packages.
 If there is *node_modules*, crawl through that and also check the parent directories until the project root is reached.
 You can check that using `npm root`.
 2. If nothing was found, check globally installed packages.
 If you are using Unix, look into */usr/local/lib/node_modules* to find them.
 You can figure out the specific directory using `npm root -g`.
-3. If the global lookup fails, it will fail hard.
+3. If the global lookup fails, it fails hard.
 You should get an error now.

 On a package level, npm resolves to a file like this: